mikeder/music-scraper/README.md

     $ python rsdc.py liquiddnb
     $ python rsdc.py trance+electro

-You can specify multiple subreddits for scraping at the same time by seperating them with a '+'
+You can specify multiple subreddits for scraping at the same time by seperating them with a '+' (new files aren't yet seperated into appropriate folders when scraped this way)

-All files will be saved to /path/to/inDIR/subfolder and /path/to/outDIR/subfolder respectively

 ## Changelog:
 v1.1.2: